1) Know your goals

 A diverse personal network also enables you to increase the possibility of including connectors, in your network.
 Connectors are people who cross over between multiple groups and can help you greatly expand your network.

-Hint: you will find numerous “connectors” within the Paris for Her network ?
+Hint: you will find numerous “connectors” within the A City for Her network ?

 4) Practice generosity